Raulitoflying/CS7980-llms-political/README.md

 This project investigates how incorporating user context (in the form of user summaries) affects the ability of various LLMs to classify the political orientation of social media posts.
 We compare performance metrics across multiple state-of-the-art models including Claude 3.7 Sonnet, Llama 3.1, GPT-4o Mini, Mistral, Qwen, and Grok.

+## Data Requirements

+> **IMPORTANT:** To reproduce these experiments, you will need access to the original dataset (referenced as `posts_201908161514` in the code).
+This dataset is not included in this repository due to size and privacy considerations.
+Please contact **Professor Tony Mullen** to obtain the necessary data files.

+The complete experiment workflow requires the following steps with their respective input/output files:

+1. Filter unknown stance posts with `filterUnknownPosts.py`
+2. Create user summaries with `createUserSummaries.py`
+3. Run baseline classification with `stanceClassificationCode(noContext).py`
+4. Run context-enhanced classification with `stanceClassificationCode(withContext).py`
+5. Visualize and compare results with `visualazation.py`

 ## Files and Their Functions

 - **createUserSummaries.py**: Generates political user summaries from user post histories, creating a condensed representation of each user's political orientation and posting patterns.